uptonking/note4yaoo/lib-editor-prosemirror-docs.md

   - but the document's tree shape, along with the fact that each node knows its size, is used to make by-position access cheap.
 - Each node has a `nodeSize` property that gives you the size of the entire node, and you can access `.content.size` to get the size of the node's content.
   - TextNode的`content`为空数组`[]`，文本内容保存在`text`属性中
+  - text nodes are different from other nodes, and don’t have a `type` or `attrs`.
+You’ll have to wrap them in some node if you want to use `setNodeMarkup`, or use mark add/remove steps if you want to change the set of marks on the text.
 - Interpreting such position manually involves quite a lot of counting.
   - You can call `Node.resolve` to get a more descriptive data structure for a position.
   - This data structure will tell you what the parent node of the position is, what its offset into that parent is, what ancestors the parent has, and a few other things.